Carey Young: Exhibitions and themes

-Young's work has been exhibited at museums and galleries all over the world.
-Highlights include solo exhibitions at Modern Art Oxford, Dallas Museum of Art, Migros Museum of Contemporary Art, The Power Plant, The Contemporary Art Museum St. Louis, and inclusion in group exhibitions at Centre Pompidou, Tate Britain, the Whitechapel Art Gallery, the Hayward Gallery, Secession, Kunstverein München, Mass MOCA, MoMA PS1, Jeu de Paume and the Venice, Moscow, Taipei, Tirana and Busan biennials.
+Exhibitions of Young's work include solo exhibitions at Modern Art Oxford, Dallas Museum of Art, Migros Museum of Contemporary Art, The Power Plant, the Contemporary Art Museum St. Louis, and inclusion in group exhibitions at Centre Pompidou, Tate Britain, the Whitechapel Art Gallery, the Hayward Gallery, Secession, Kunstverein München, Mass MOCA, MoMA PS1, Jeu de Paume and the Venice, Moscow, Taipei, Tirana and Busan Biennials.

 Young's work is included in the public collections of the Centre Pompidou, Arts Council England, Dallas Museum of Art, and Tate.
-She is represented by Paula Cooper Gallery, New York.

-Young's projects often center on ideas of the body, language, rhetoric, and systems of power.
-Since 2002, her work has shifted into an interest in the legal imagination.
 'Disclaimer', a 2003 exhibition at the Henry Moore Institute examined legal disclaimers as a form of negative space.
 In 2005, she showed 'Consideration', a series of works exploring the connections between contract law and performance art at Paula Cooper Gallery in New York as part of the PERFORMA05 Biennial.
-RoseLee Goldberg described the works in this show as "dealing with the overwhelming power of the law."
-This is seen again in 'Declared Void' (2005) which explores the relationship between the law and the constitutional identity of individuals.
+Noted performance art curator RoseLee Goldberg described the works in this show as "dealing with the overwhelming power of the law."

-Her 2013 exhibition "Legal Fictions" at Migros Museum in Zurich was described by Mousse Magazine as featuring: "law-based works [that] address the monolithic power of the legal system.
+Her 2013 exhibition "Legal Fictions" at Migros Museum in Zurich was described by Mousse Magazine as featuring:"Law-based works [that] address the monolithic power of the legal system.
 The artist examines law as a conceptual and abstract space in which power, rights, and authority are played out through varying forms of performance and language.
-With the drafting assistance of legal advisers, her works often take the form of experimental but functional legal instruments such as contracts, and also employ media such as video, installation, and text."
+With the drafting assistance of legal advisers, her works often take the form of experimental but functional legal instruments such as contracts, and also employ media such as video, installation, and text".

-Her 2017 video installation 'Palais de Justice', at Paula Cooper Gallery was described by critic Jeffrey Kastner as: “quietly stunning … vividly proposes a juridical world as it might otherwise be, a form of the Law that may someday be possible.”
-Johanna Fateman, Artforum, described the work as: "a transfixing (...) speculative fiction", a "tantalising (...) novel mockup of a post-patriarchal legal system."
+Her 2017 video installation Palais de Justice, at Paula Cooper Gallery was described by critic Jeffrey Kastner as: “quietly stunning … vividly proposes a juridical world as it might otherwise be, a form of the Law that may someday be possible.”
+Johanna Fateman, writing for Artforum, described the work as: "a transfixing (...) speculative fiction", a "tantalising (...) novel mockup of a post-patriarchal legal system."

+Laura Cumming, of The Observer, said "Young’s profound and involving examination of the law has continued through film, photography and installation art for more than 20 years. (...)
+The laws that govern our rights, our agency and even our movements in this world are, for Young, 'a form of choreography'."

+Critic and curator Toby Kamps said Young's "Text works take legal premises to their logical extremes to show the malleability and potential in legal codes.
+Her photographs and videos pull telling details and new social formations from the flux of life.
+Her genius is her ability to deftly rearrange the ideas and the stuff of everyday life to envision new realities and possibilities—openings in the (man-made) systems that so often box us in."